Ed's Aluminum. MIG Weld Facts and Weld Advice.

 "multi-robot robot cell line" utilized in North America to weld a large volume, large aluminum frame fabrications.
 Take a look at the above photo of ABB robots welding aluminum golf cart frames.
 Note my robot aluminum welds were made without the need for push-pull guns.

 What's difficult about MIG welding an aluminum goff cart frames using multi-robots in a single cell?

 Think of all the issues from the aluminum wire feedability to the common MIG wire burn backs.
 Alsi the weld joint deviations to the thin aluminum weld burn through concerns.
 There are many things that will go wrong with in an aluminum robot cell, and once a robot is down, the other robots would have to stop producing the aluminum frame welds,

 Over a decade later, in contrast to more than 80% of the robots in the auto industry welding

 simple "carbon steel" parts, the four robots I set welding aluminum frames have achieved

-needs of all of today's applications, with this in mind, yet few robots meet their weld quality and production potential.
+needs of all of today's applications, with this in mind, few robots will daily, consistently meet their weld quality and production potential.
 The solution is a simple one, utilize my MIG process control training resources.

-A GREAT CONCERN WITH THE ALUMINUM GOLF CART APPLICATION THAT DID NOT UTILIZE PUSH PULL GUNS WAS WIRE FEED ISSUES AND WIRE BURN
+A PRIME ISSUE WITH THE COMPLEX, ROBOT, ALUMINUM, GOLF CART APPLICATION WAS THAT PUSH PULL GUNS WERE NOT ALLOWED FOR THE SOFT WIRES AND THEREFORE ALUMINUM WIRE FEED ISSUES AND WIRE BURN

 TO GET THEIR ROBOT LINE CONTRACT, CLUB CAR REQUIRED THAT